ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/server/security/authentication/certificate-renewal-and-rotation.markdown

 ## Replace the Cluster Certificate using the Studio

-Access the certificate view and click on `Cluster certificate` -> `Replace cluster certificate`.
+Access the certificate view and click on `Replace cluster certificate`.
 Upload the PFX file and name it.

 This will start the certificate replacement process.

-If you encounter a problem during the replacement process, and there are no alerts in tne studio telling you what's wrong, please check the logs for errors and exceptions.

-If your logs are turned off, open Manage Server->Admin Logs in the Studio, and keep them open while you perform the certificate replacement.

-When running in a cluster, please look at the logs of all nodes.
+When running as a cluster the replacement process is a distributed operation.
+It involves sending the new certificate to all nodes, and requires all nodes to confirm receipt and replacement of the certificate.

+Only when all nodes have confirmed, the cluster will start using this new certificate.

+If a node is not responding during the replacement, the operation will not complete until one of the following happens:

+* The node will come back online.
+It should pick up the replacement command and join the replacement process automatically.

+* There are only 3 days left for the expiration of the certificate.
+In this case, the cluster will complete the operation without the node which is down.
+When bringing that node up, the certificate must be replaced manually.

+* `Replace immediately` is chosen.
+In this case, the cluster will complete the operation without the node which is down.
+When bringing that node up, the certificate must be replaced manually.

+During the process you will receive alerts in the studio and in the logs indicating the status of the operation and any errors if they occur.
+The alerts are displayed for each node independently.

 ## Replace the Cluster Certificate using Powershell